Author: Ron Graham

 Peter says, "Sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence" (1Peter 3:15).

 Some people will question us sincerely.
 Others will bombard us with questions or arguments designed to shake our faith.
 We will be able to give reasonable answers only if we know the scriptures well.
 Otherwise we, in ignorance, will be fooled by sophistry and lies.

-The church of the Thessalonians were being hoodwinked by false teaching, in this case concerning the second coming of Christ.
+The congregation at Thessalonica was being hoodwinked by false teaching, in this case concerning the second coming of Christ.
 Their experience is an example of the Devil’s attempts at using false teachers to deceive.

 The second coming of Christ is only one of many topics on which errors are taught.
 Yet even on that one topic, dozens of false notions are propogated.

 Whether error is taught by mistake or by design, and whether by professing Christians or atheists, the Devil doesn't care.
 He is happy to foster any error that undermines faith.

 When a godly person’s life is chugging along, happily on course, you may be sure the Devil will seek to cause shipwreck through some sudden, unexpected, and drastic change.

 In this unpredictable world, there are almost unlimited ways in which our lives can be badly disrupted to our dismay.
 The Devil can therefore make and take opportunity to victimise us by such changes in circumstance.

 This is nothing new: long ago, Daniel’s friends Shadrach, Meshach, and Abednego, were victims of the Devil’s strategy of encouraging and exploiting changes for the worse.